adamchainz/time-machine/docs/usage.rst

   The mocking is done at the C layer, replacing the function pointers for these built-ins.
   Therefore, it automatically affects everywhere those functions have been imported, unlike use of ``unittest.mock.patch()``.

+  Clock reads from C-level code outside of the standard library are unaffected—see :ref:`Unmocked time sources <unmocked-time-sources>`.

   Usage with ``start()`` / ``stop()``
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^